visualbis/VV-Docs/docs/user-guide/home-page/my-dashboard.md

     <p>Reports displayed in large tile view</p>
   </div>

 * To open and view the complete report, click on the report.
-The report opens in a full-screen mode in BI Hub app.
+The report opens in an Iframe in BI Hub app.

   <div class="center">
     <Zoom>